yangacer/JSON-CC/README.md

 is a famous JSON parser that has some similar implementation with yangacer::json.

-1. json\_spirit wraps boost::variant as an internal structure and dose not allow access to a terminal value. e.g. numeric and string.
+##1. json\_spirit wraps boost::variant as an internal structure and dose not
+   allow access to a terminal value. e.g. numeric and string.
 Either boost::apply\_visitor can not be used.

-2. json\_spirit can parse data a little bit faster.
+##2. json\_spirit can parse data a little bit faster.
 Hereby are some
-   benchmark:
+   benchmarks:

   <pre>
     input(mb) yangacer(sec) json_spirit